Who Must Be CCPA Compliant? Does It Apply To Me?

 What Qualifies As Personal Information?

-Rather than make an assumption about what personal information is protected under the CCPA, it’s best to familiarize yourself with those details now.
+Rather than assume what personal information is protected under the CCPA, it’s best to familiarize yourself with those details now.
 So, what is “personal information” according to the CCPA?

 The CCPA states personal information is: